11 Baby Registry Mistakes Canadians Make (And How to Avoid Them)

 What are some examples of baby gadgets to avoid?

-What essential consumables should I add to my registry besides clothes and gear?
+What essential consumables should I add beyond clothes and gear?

 Pampers Sensitive Baby Wipes Refills (504 ct)